seungkilee-cs/K-Means-Image-Compression/README.md

 ## Python

-WIP
+Initial prototyping

 ## Typescript

-WIP
+Building a client-side image compressor.
+The problem with "free" online converters is that your data ends up on someone else's server where they can do whatever they want with it.
+TypeScript with Vite is my preferred tool for this kind of web application, and I want to test how well these algorithms perform in the browser.

 ## Rust

-WIP
+I've been avoiding Rust for a while, partly due to a "just write in C" mentality and partly because of my general aversion to evangelists.
+However, my [first experience](https://github.com/seungkilee-cs/spektra/blob/master/docs/fft-js_rust%2Bwasm_comparison.md) with Rust through WebAssembly was surprisingly positive and measurably faster than native JavaScript.
+After that Rust conversion therapy, I want to properly learn it as a viable tool.
+The best way to learn something new is to solve a problem you already understand, letting you focus on implementation rather than figuring out the problem itself.

+## Elixir

+Can functional programming do more than just servers?
+How would performance compare?
+Time to find out.

 ## Next Agenda

+- Modularize the C++ code.
+There was too much Stack Overflow involved and proper refactoring would help.
+- Add compression performance comparisons.
-- Build TS frontend to allow real time comparison between the original image uploaded vs the compressed image.
+- Build TypeScript frontend for real-time comparison between original and compressed images.
-- Build Client Side Image Compression App to upload and compress images.
+- Create client-side image compression app for uploading and compressing images.
-- In the TS client, allow for parameter slides to see the actual compression results in real time.
+- Add parameter sliders in the TypeScript client to see compression results in real time.
-- Support other compression algorithms and allow dropdown selection for the users to test out different compression algorithms
+- Support additional compression algorithms with dropdown selection for users to test different approaches.
-- Add metadata display for original and compressed image
+- Display metadata for both original and compressed images.
-- support more output formats
+- Support more output formats.
-- Flesh out to Client side image compression app with TS UI and support the core for CLI
+- Expand the TypeScript UI into a full client-side image compression app while maintaining CLI support.